Pancreatic Cancer Suspicion (HP095)

 Fitting your practice

-Your practice team need to know that you are setting this alert live in your system
+Your practice team should be aware that this alert is live in your system

 How to get it